-A large share of the Education Grant funds always go towards direct student support, by way of scholarships, assistantships, internships, travel awards and fee support for festivals and performances, and support for guest composers and performers that work directly with students.
+A large share of the Education Grant funds always goes towards direct student support, by way of scholarships, assistantships, internships, travel awards and fee support for festivals, performances, and guest composers that work directly with students.

 Established in 2011, the Milton A. Barlow Scholarship and the Barlow Student Composition Award are ongoing scholarships/awards presented to the most outstanding composition student(s) in our program.
 The Milton A. Barlow Scholarship is a one-year, full tuition scholarship, and the Barlow Student Composition Award is a $750 cash award that carries with it a commission to write a new piece for one of BYU’s premiere large ensembles.

-The recipient of the 2018 Milton A. Barlow Scholarship was incoming masters composition student Scott Nelson.
-Scott was an impressive applicant who decided to attend BYU as his first choice among several competing offers.
-He is an ear training instructor and TA for the BYU Electronic Music Studio, and has made several positive contributions to our program and School in the short time he’s been here.
-This scholarship is a huge support to him and was a major factor in his choice to attend BYU.
+The recipient of the 2019 Milton A. Barlow Scholarship was continuing masters composition student Scott Nelson.
+Scott has been an impressive student who contributes to the composition area in a number of valuable ways.
+He is an ear training instructor and TA for the BYU Electronic Music Studio and has performed in and produced several engaging concerts during his time as a student.
+This scholarship is a huge support to him and his family.

-July 2018 marked the thirteenth year BYU student interns have assisted with the annual Barlow summit and Barlow Prize and Commissions judging.
-Four of our students—Kalysha Chandler, Clark Evans, Thomas Fairholm, and Ryan Miller—helped prepare for the annual summit by coordinating hundreds of scores, recordings, and other materials that would be used in the judging process.
-They then attended the summit, which included several days of reviewing scores and judging by the Barlow Board of Advisors and guest judges, including representatives of the wind quintet consortium members.
-Students not only observed the judging process first hand while assisting in the various rooms, but also had several opportunities to interact directly with these professional composers and performers during meals and breaks.
-The Barlow Internship has been a great boost to our program and we look forward to its continuation.
+July 2019 marked the 14th year BYU student interns have assisted with the annual Barlow summit and Barlow Prize and Commissions judging.
+Four of our students—Scott Nelson, Thomas Fairholm, Kalysha Chandler, and Asher Bay—helped prepare for the annual summit by coordinating hundreds of scores, recordings, and other materials that would be used in the judging process.
+When attending the summit, students not only observed the the judging process first hand while assisting in the various judging rooms, but also had several opportunities during meals and breaks to interact directly with these professional composers and performers which included representatives of the Pierrot Ensemble + Percussion and Electronics consortium members.
+The Barlow internship has been a great boost to our program and we look forward to its continuation.

 Barlow Education Grant funds continue to provide needed and valuable support for our composition courses, providing honoraria for student performers that workshop and perform pieces by developing student composers.
 The practical training our composition students receive from these performances is a key part of their success in our program and in their consistent acceptance into competitive graduate programs.

-Barlow funds support Barlow Lectures and residencies by guest composers and performers each year that provide our students with exposure to the top professionals in the field of contemporary music.
+Barlow funds support Barlow Lectures and residencies by guest composers and performers each year that providing our students with exposure to the top professionals in the field of contemporary music.
 In addition to hearing these artists in a Barlow Lecture, students meet with these guests individually and in small groups for private composition lessons, shared meals, reading sessions with performers, and in other settings.
-Here is a bulleted list that highlights our activities in this area:

-Barlow funds continue to support worthy faculty projects and activities, as a way of increasing the profile and reputation of our area, and as a means to ensure our faculty are in the best position to instruct the students in current trends and practices.
+Worthy faculty projects and activities are supported by Barlow funds as a way of increasing the profile and reputation of our area and as a means to ensure our faculty are in the best position to instruct the students in current trends and practices.